 Thinking outside of the box is usually really helpful to achieve this step.
 It might not be a groundbreaking idea.
-It just must be different so that is can gain recognition.
+It just must be different so that it can gain recognition.

 3 - Simple

 Simplicity is key for every logo design.
-Now that logos are seen is so many formats, it is crucial that they can be read well in each one.
-If your logo is an eighth of an inch wide on a cell phone does it loose detail or is it even legible.
-If it is blown up to the size of a billboard is it legible?
-If the logo needs to be one color for a sponsorship will it work?
+Now that logos are seen in so many formats, it is crucial that they can be read well in each one.
+If your logo is an eighth of an inch wide on a cell phone, does it loose detail or is it even legible?
+If it is blown up to the size of a billboard, is it legible?
+If the logo needs to be one color for a sponsorship, will it work?

 Generally a logo should be created in black and white to make sure it can stand like that on its own.
 You never want to rely on shading, color, or gradients for the success of the design.
 These things are all trendy and can take away from the usability of the logo.
 It's important to have a strong design that stands on its own without color, styling, or extra imagery.
 The trends such as gradients can be added to that logo then.

-Simplicity is often seen by people as a little elementary but simplicity will last the test of time.
+Simplicity is often seen by people as a little elementary, but it will last the test of time.
 This is the ultimate goal for the longevity of a business and their logo.

 Call Us Today For Brand or Logo Design!